 What are the fundamental parts of the carbon filter?

-Before proceeding with the how-tos in making your own carbon filter, let us first familiarize ourselves with the three basic parts of the device we are going to work with.
+We’ll now proceed with the how-tos in making your own carbon filter.
+But, let us first familiarize ourselves with the three basic parts of the device we are going to work with.

-As the “pre” implies, the pre-filter is the front line of this air purification system.
-It is a breathable and usually semi-transparent medium with minimal air resistance to easily allow air to pass through.
+As the name implies, the pre-filter is the front line of this air purification system.
+It is a breathable and usually semi-transparent medium with minimal air resistance.
+This allows the air to pass through.
 The main task of the pre-filter is to trap bigger size particles such as dust and debris.

 2. Activated Carbon Bed